Haiti arrests 3 cops, installs new PM, while mourning Moïse - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

-Port-Au-Prince : Haitudaipur kiran held official ceremonies to honour assassinated President Jovenel Moïse while installing a new interim leader and arresting at least three police officers implicated in the killing.
+Port-Au-Prince : Haitians held official ceremonies to honour assassinated President Jovenel Moïse while installing a new interim leader and arresting at least three police officers implicated in the killing.

 Designated Prime Minister Ariel Henry was sworn in on Tuesday to replace interim Prime Minister Claude Joseph, who assumed leadership of Haiti with the backing of police and the military after the July 7 attack at Moïse”s private home.